Larsvanderlaan/Larsvanderlaan.github.io/_pages/software.md

 nav_order: 2
 ---

-This page collects software accompanying some of my recent work in causal inference, semiparametric statistics, and calibrated machine learning.
-The focus is on lightweight research software: each package implements a specific methodological contribution and links directly to the corresponding paper.
+This page highlights selected research software accompanying my work in causal inference, semiparametric statistics, and calibrated machine learning.
+Each package is tied to a methodological paper and is intended to make the underlying ideas easier to inspect, reproduce, and use.

 <div class="software-list">
   <section class="software-item">
     <h2><a href="https://larsvanderlaan.github.io/causalCalibration/">causalCalibration</a></h2>
     <p>
-      An R package implementing causal isotonic calibration and cross-calibration for heterogeneous treatment effect predictors.
-It wraps black-box CATE learners with post-hoc calibration procedures that improve reliability while preserving the original prediction pipeline.
+      <code>causalCalibration</code> accompanies <em>Causal isotonic calibration for heterogeneous treatment effects</em>.
+It provides post-hoc calibration and cross-calibration for black-box heterogeneous treatment effect estimators, improving reliability while preserving the original learning pipeline.
     </p>
     <div class="software-links">
       <a href="https://proceedings.mlr.press/v202/van-der-laan23a/van-der-laan23a.pdf">paper</a>